SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 ---
 ## 1. Downloading sequencing data

 The whole genome sequencing process is time taking and involves reading each base position.
-Thus, the larger the species genome the bigger would be the sequenced data file.
-Due to this reason, for instructional purposes, it is ideal to use a smaller genome.
+Thus, the larger the species genome the bigger would be the sequenced data file and longer it would take to complete every analysis step.
+Therefore, for the learning purposes, we will use smaller datasets.

 ### 1.2.
 Information of data we will be using in this tutorial.

-In this tutorial, we will analyze the result of whole genome sequences of *Mycobacterium tuberculosis* isolates collected in the New York State.
+In this tutorial, we will analyze the result of Whole Genome Sequencing (WGS) of *Mycobacterium tuberculosis* isolates collected in the New York State.
+The sequencing was carried out by Illumina MiSeq instrument in a paired-ended fashion.

 > Study ID: SRP338930
 >